August 30, 2022 Source: Threatpost 3 min read · 605 words

 // FAQ

-What is ScanBox and how does it steal data?
+What is ScanBox and what does it do?

 Concerned about your project's security?
-Run an automated pentest with AISEC — AI-powered scanner with expert verification.
+Run an automated pentest with AISEC — fully automated AI-powered scanner.
 Go to dashboard →